ByteTools Logo

 • • Establish baseline metrics: avg tokens/request, cost/request, total monthly spend

-• • Set target: 60% cost reduction with quality maintained
+• • Set target: significant cost reduction with quality maintained

 2